 Broadly, my research interests include public policy, environmental politics, and methodology.
 In my dissertation, I examine how strategic communication by youth climate activists may generate support for ambitious climate policies in the United States.
 I also work with several co-authors to understand other factors that may influence the policymaking process.
 You can read more about that work here.

-Beyond academia, I continue to search for ways to foster positive change in my community.
-I currently serve on the West Lafayette Go Greener Commission and was a 2022 Christine Mirzayan Science & Technology Policy Fellow with the National Academies of Science, Engineering, and Medicine.
+Beyond academia, I continue to search for ways to foster positive change in my community through applied policy.
+I currently serve on the West Lafayette Go Greener Commission, was a 2022 Christine Mirzayan Science & Technology Policy Fellow with the National Academies of Science, Engineering, and Medicine, and served as an intern in the U.S. Department of State’s Office of Conservation and Water from 2017 to 2018.
 In each of these experiences, I strive to bring a positive attitude and contribute to an inclusive environment.